Casey Neistat is Right!

 The last pair I owned were thrown into a bin at Adelaide Airport Security.
 Lesson learned!

-• A camera to laptop cable.
+• A camera-to-laptop cable.

 It enables photographers to see their images on their laptop rather than the back of the camera, thus ensuring the art is focused or as required – thus limiting computer time later.
 Thanks Peter Coullson for suggesting this purchase during a seminar a few years back!